kevinduh/gpt-researcher/README.md

 LANGCHAIN_API_KEY=<your_key>
 ```

-The Tavily key is needed for web search.
-The Langc using a "single" GPT-researcher agent.
+The [Tavily](https://tavily.com) key is needed for web search.
+The [Langchain](https://www.langchain.com) key is needed for Langsmith logging, which is optional but highly recommended.
+Both have free tiers.
+The OpenAI key is needed for LLM calls.

+Finally, we run a "single" GPT-researcher agent with the example script below.
 This essentially calls `gpt_researcher.py/agent.py`.
 As a RAG system, first it calls `conduct_research()` to gather context (relevant documents), then it calls `write_report()` generate the report:

 ```bash
 python tests/test-report.py